 As a “frog owner,” you gain the privilege of observing your little frog do its own thing in its own little house: writing, eating, reading–you name it.
 But that’s not it–you also get to pack its little backpack and send it off on a journey across the nation, hence, the name “Travel Frog.”
 Some of my friends don’t see the point in the game at all–and I don’t blame them.
 In my honest opinion, nothing much happens in the game, really; yet, something about it lures my need to log in every once in a while.
 Perhaps it’s the anticipation of receiving cute digital postcards and the occasional souvenir that your frog may bring back from its trips.

-It’s funny, but I do get annoyed to find my Frog out has been traveling for days without any signs of its existence.
+It’s funny, but I do get annoyed to see my Frog traveling for days without any signs of its existence.
 Similarly, seeing it back in its little crib ignites a tiny burst of joy.
 I promise that it isn’t just me, for my “frog owner” friends and I will sometimes engage in lengthy conversations over the lives of our little frogs.

 At first, the game didn’t seem to mean much for me.
 But as I started to read articles about it, I was drawn to the philosophical meaning that it’s supposed to hold.
 The game is often associated with the idea of “parenting anxieties” that comes with caring for a child.
 Personally, however, I must say that owning a virtual frog and actual parenting are two very different things that cannot be compared on any level.